Study society in Victorian-era Britain through the advent of commercial lifestyle publishing and the rise of modern magazine culture

 - The explosion of interest and participation in popular sports and hobbies, from gardening and horse racing to cricket, cycling, and golf

-The first in the series 19th Century UK Periodicals, Part I: New Readerships: Women's, Children's, Humor and Leisure/Sport charts the rapid rise of publishing in a reading culture expanding through a rise in literacy and leisure and an explosion of sports and hobbies.
+The first in the series Nineteenth Century UK Periodicals, Part 1: Women's, Children's, Humour, and Leisure charts the rapid rise of publishing in a reading culture expanding through a rise in literacy and leisure and an explosion of sports and hobbies.
 The series acts as a barometer of literacy and social mobility in the 1800s with a particular focus on the underdocumented aspects of women, children, humor, and leisure activity in the Victorian age.
 It features the political spectrum of women's writing from Hearth and Home and the Women's Penny Paper, providing insight into women's changing status in the 1800s.
 Satirical and comic titles such as Punch and Figaro in London illustrate the humor of the period.
 Periodicals that helped shape the values of future empire builders, including Boy's Own and Good Words for the Young, chart the growth of children's entertainment and education.
 Titles like Baily's Monthly Magazine of Sports and Pastimes, and Racing Register track the explosion in sports and hobbies, from gardening to horse racing, cricket, cycling, and golf.
 This series draws from the remarkable collections of the British Library, National Library of Scotland, National Library of Australia, and National Library of South Africa.
 There are a wide variety of periodicals in New Readerships that reflect the changes and influences in political and rural life, children's literature, and leisure, such as:

 - The Northern Star